jay-pm/AI-concepts/Prompt Engg with OpenAI/PromptEngg.md

-**Prompt engineering** is art of crafting instructions given to LLM to get desired result.
+**Prompt engineering** is about crafting clear and concise instructions/prompts that guide the behavior of a language model (LLM) efficiently to produce the desired output.

 **Message Roles:**
 Every message has one of three roles: